threatexpress/domainhunter/README.md

 ### Docker

-Build the container
+1. Build the image
-`docker build -t domainhunter:latest .`
+`docker build -t domainhunter .`

-Run it with your arguments
+2. Run it with your arguments
-`docker run -it domainhunter:latest [args]`
+`docker run -it domainhunter [args]`

-## Tip

-You will need credentials from expireddomains.net for full functionality

 ## Usage